Learning Poisson Binomial Distributions: Extension of the Cover Theorem: Proof of Theorem

-We proceed to argue that the cover of~\cite{Daskalakis:anonymous08full} satisfies the last part of Theorem~\ref{thm: sparse cover theorem}.
-The construction of the $\epsilon$-cover in~\cite{Daskalakis:anonymous08full} works roughly as follows: Given an arbitrary collection of indicators $\{X_i\}_{i=1}^n$ with expectations $\E[X_i]=p_i$ for all $i$, the collection is subjected to two filters, called the {\em Stage 1} and the {\em Stage 2} filters (see respectively Sections 5 and 6 of~\cite{Daskalakis:anonymous08full}).
-Using the same notation as~\cite{Daskalakis:anonymous08full} let us denote by $\{Z_i\}_i$ the collection output by the Stage 1 filter and by $\{Y_i\}_i$ the collection output by the Stage 2 filter.
-The collection output by the Stage 2 filter is included in the $\epsilon$-cover of~\cite{Daskalakis:anonymous08full}, satisfies that $\dtv(\sum_i X_i,\sum_i Y_i)\le \epsilon$, and is in either the heavy Binomial or the sparse form.
+So we proceed to argue that, for all $\epsilon$, the large $\epsilon$-cover implied by Theorem~2 of~\cite{DP:cover} satisfies the last part of Theorem~\ref{thm: sparse cover theorem}.
+Let us first review how the large cover is constructed.
+(See Section~4 of~\cite{DP:cover} for the details.)
+For every collection of indicators $\{X_i\}_{i=1}^n$ with expectations $\{\E[X_i]=p_i\}_i$, the collection is subjected to two filters, called the {\em Stage 1} and {\em Stage 2} filters, and described respectively in Sections 4.1 and 4.2 of~\cite{DP:cover}.
+Using the same notation as~\cite{DP:cover}, let us denote by $\{Z_i\}_i$ the collection output by the Stage 1 filter and by $\{Y_i\}_i$ the collection output by the Stage 2 filter.
+The collection $\{Y_i\}_i$ output by the Stage 2 filter satisfies $\dtv(\sum_i X_i,\sum_i Y_i)\le \epsilon$, and is included in the cover (possibly after permuting the $Y_i$'s).
+Moreover, it is in sparse or heavy Binomial form.
+This way, it is made sure that, for every $\{X_i\}_i$, there exists some $\{Y_i\}_i$ in the cover that is $\epsilon$-close and is in sparse or heavy Binomial form.
+We proceed to show that the cover thus defined satisfies the last part of Theorem~\ref{thm: sparse cover theorem}.